beeware/toga/docs/how-to/contribute-code.rst

 :doc:`supported widgets by platform </reference/widgets_by_platform>` table can show you the widgets that are missing on various platforms.
 You can also look for log messages in a running app (or the direct ``factory.not_implemented()`` function calls that produce those log messages).
-At present, the web backend is has a lot of missing widgets, so if you have web skills, or would like to learn more about `PyScript <https://pyscript.net>`__ and `Shoelace
+At present, the web backend has a lot of missing widgets, so if you have web skills, or would like to learn more about `PyScript <https://pyscript.net>`__ and `Shoelace
 <https://shoelace.style>`__, this could be a good place to contribute.